PhotoPrism® Installation Packages

 .deb Packages for Ubuntu / Debian Linux

 As an alternative to the plain tar.gz archives, that you need to unpack manually, we also offer .deb packages for Debian-based distributions such as Ubuntu Linux.
+Note that these packages are not fully mature yet and will install -dev packages to satisfy library dependencies.
+This may result in more packages being installed than are actually needed in production environments.

 On servers with a 64-bit Intel or AMD CPU, our latest stable release can be installed as follows: